pachyderm/docs/content/2.4.x/enterprise/auth/enterprise-server/register-cluster-via-pachctl.md

 - You must have an Enterprise license key
 - You must have an active Pachyderm cluster
+- You must have the Pachyderm Helm repo downloaded.

 ## How to Register a Cluster